This is the Ultimate Guide to Low-Carb Sweeteners. You'll learn which ones to use, and which ones to avoid.

-There are numerous claims that they may have lower GI, some have higher protein, some have added minerals and are natural, but any small micro nutrient available does not undo the damage sugar does.
-Some may be free of fructose, but are still high in glucose.
+There are numerous claims that they may have a lower GI.
+Some have higher protein.
+Some have added minerals and are natural, but any small micronutrient available does not undo the damage sugar does.
+Some may be free of fructose but are still high in glucose.

-Commercial honey is completely different to raw honey.
+Commercial honey is completely different from raw honey.
 Some honey even has added sugar.
-Raw honey does have some health benefits but should not be used in large quantities for baking in the misbelief that honey makes the recipe sugar free.
+Raw honey does have some health benefits but should not be used in large quantities for baking in the misbelief that honey makes the recipe sugar-free.

 All the above are often sold with 'natural' labels but sugar and stevia are both natural, both are highly processed but stevia does not raise blood sugar.
 If stable blood sugar is your goal, then I would avoid all the sugars here.